 Amsterdam Institute for Advanced Metropolitan Solutions

-Amsterdam Institute for Metropolitan Solutions (AMS Insitute) is an ambitious scientific institute located in Amsterdam.
+Amsterdam Institute for Metropolitan Solutions (AMS Insitute) is a scientific institute located in Amsterdam.
 In this institute science, education, government, business partners and societal organisations are working tightly together to create solutions for the complex challenges a metropolitan region like Amsterdam is facing.
 The main activities of AMS Institute are related to research, data platform and education.

 The city of Amsterdam is the initiator and supporter of AMS Institute.
 The city and partners share urban data and Amsterdam allows the researchers to use their city as a living lab and testbed.
 The public and private partners are amongst others TNO, Amsterdam Smart City, The Waag Society, City of Boston, KPN, Accenture, Alliander, Cisco, ESA, IBM, Shell, AEB, Deltares, the Port of Amsterdam and Waternet.